51st Street (Manhattan)

 51st Street is a 1.9 mi long one-way street traveling east to west across Midtown Manhattan.

 Notable places, east to west

 The route officially begins at Beekman Place which is on a hill overlooking FDR Drive.
-51st continues for a few feet east of the intersection but the street sign refers to it as Peter Detmold Park (a reference to the dog park at the bottom of the hill) which has a pedestrian walk way over the FDR to the East River.
+51st continues for a few feet east of the intersection but the street sign refers to it as Peter Detmold Park (a reference to the dog park at the bottom of the hill) which has a pedestrian footbridge over the FDR to an esplanade along the East River.